 Today the Motor Parkway greenway ends abruptly at Winchester Avenue.
-If you can get to it, it can take you to many destinations in Eastern Queens and throughout the 5 boros.
+If you can get to it, the greenway can take you to many destinations in Eastern Queens and throughout the 5 boros.

 It is not easy for pedestrians, joggers, or bicyclists to get to the Motor Parkway from Glen Oaks, Douglaston, Floral Park, Bellaire, Bellerose, Little Neck and New Hyde Park.